dell/omnia/docs/source/Roles/Accelerator/index.rst

 Accelerator
 ============

-The accelerator role allows users to update AMD and NVIDIA drivers and ensure the smooth, efficient running of GPUs.
+The accelerator role allows users to  set up the AMD ROCm platform or the CUDA Nvidia toolkit.
+These tools allow users to unlock the potential of installed GPUs.